cvetomir-todorov/CecoChat/docs/03-infrastructure-01-main.md

   - Cassandra web interface
 * Redis has 2 containers:
   - 1 Redis instance
-  - Redis commander
+  - Redis commander web interface

 ## Containerize and run CecoChat

-In order to containerize CecoChat you need to build it using .NET 5.
-I've used Visual Studio since I am also developing it, but the SDK is enough to simply build it.
-The [containerize](containerize/) folder contains the Docker files and scripts for building the images.
-Internally the dockerfiles do `dotnet publish` and use `Debug` configuration which has `Trace`/`Verbose` level of logging but it can be changed as prefered.
+In order to containerize CecoChat you can use the [containerize folder](../containerize/) which contains the Docker files for building the Docker images.
+Internally the Docker files do `dotnet publish` and use `Debug` configuration which has `Trace`/`Verbose` level of logging but this can be changed as prefered.
 The `docker-compose` file creates containers for:

 * 1 connect server
 * 2 messaging servers